kinnison/linkdoku/components/ts-cs-footer.md

 1. agreeing to be abide by the Linkdoku Code of Conduct,
 2. agreeing to the grant of rights to redistribute any content you contribute to Linkdoku,
-3. accepting that your browser will store cookies regarding the essential operation of the Linkdoku website.
+3. acknowledging that your browser will store cookies regarding the [essential operation][sn] of the Linkdoku website.

 In return, we (Linkdoku) undertake to never attempt to gather any data associated with individuals (aggregated or otherwise) with an